 SC State Housing uses the combined Position Description/EPMS form that is instrumental in ensuring that employee job descriptions and objectives are aligned.
 The EPMS (which is updated annually) reflects the employee's position responsibilities and requirements.
-The EPMS has an August 2 universal review date which coincides with accountability report timeframes and action plans.
+The EPMS has an August 2 universal review date which coincides with Accountability Report timeframes and action plans.

-5.6 How does your development and learning system for leaders address the following:

-- development of personal leadership attributes a. - development of organizational knowledge b. - c. ethical practices - d. your core competencies, strategic challenges, and accomplishment of action plans
+- 5.6 How does your development and learning system for leaders address the following: - a. development of personal leadership attributes; - b. development of organizational knowledge; - c. ethical practices; - d. your core competencies, strategic challenges, and accomplishment of action plans?

-Development of personal leadership attributes
+• Development of personal leadership attributes

 SC State Housing enrolls management level employees in a variety of leadership training opportunities each year.
-Employees attend leadership training offered by the state office of Human Resources including the Certified Public Manager and Associate Public Manager Certification programs as well as various other leadership training opportunities.
-In addition to training, employees are given opportunities to take the lead in various projects at SC State Housing level and with external stakeholders and partners throughout the state and on a national level within the affordable housing industry.
+Employees attend leadership training offered by the SC Human Resources Division (formerly the state Office of Human Resources) including the Certified Public Manager and Associate Public Manager Certification programs.
+In addition to training, employees are given opportunities to take the lead in various SC State Housing projects and initiatives, as well as with external stakeholders and partners throughout the state and on a national level within the affordable housing industry.

-Development of organizational knowledge
+• Development of organizational knowledge

 Management level employees are regularly exposed to opportunities which expand their knowledge of SC State Housing and the affordable housing industry.
-The Executive Director holds monthly management meetings for Senior and Executive staff.
-Board meetings are always followed by a general meeting of all SC State Housing staff during which the proceedings and actions of the Board are explained and discussed.
-An annual planning session retreat is also held for Senior and Executive staff members during which strategic initiatives, problem solving and collaborative sharing occurs.
-In addition, staff members participate on cross functional teams including SC State Housing's Employee Satisfaction Committee, SCEIS Implementation, Imaging Implementation, New Initiatives Development teams and cross divisional initiatives.
+The Executive Director holds monthly management meetings for senior and executive staff.
+Board meetings are always followed by a general meeting of all SC State Housing staff during which the proceedings and actions of the board are explained and discussed.
+An annual planning session retreat is also held for senior and executive staff members during which strategic initiatives, problem solving and collaborative sharing occurs.
+In addition, staff members participate on cross-functional teams including SC State Housing's Employee Satisfaction Committee, Imaging Implementation, New Initiatives Development teams and cross-divisional initiatives.